Cooking Temperatures by Food

 Frequently asked questions

-What temperature should fish be cooked to?
+What temperature should fish be cooked to in the UK?

 Can I serve salmon rare or medium in a restaurant?